As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - capri vs. full-length leg – I have both, the only difference is applying a little more sunscreen

-All my swim leggings are made by Sea Folly, but they are now harder to find and aren’t UPF rated.
-I would suggest Coolibar’s swim leggings.
+All my swim leggings are made by Sea Folly, but they are now harder to find and aren’t UPF-rated.
+I would suggest Coolibar’s Santa Cruz swim leggings.
 Their products are typically high-quality and durable for boat life.
-You can find the Coolibar Santa Cruz swim leggings here.

 PRO TIP: Solid black leggings can heat up fast in direct sun.
 Opt for a pattern or lighter color if you want to avoid the extra heat.